deyoungmatthew/Mapping_Earthquakes/README.md

 ![satellite major](https://user-images.githubusercontent.com/78942457/119277820-cb75b980-bbef-11eb-90bd-99330899d052.png)

-* The page with Navigation and all earthquakes zoom with data displayed:
+* The page with Navigation and all earthquakes zoomed in with data displayed for one result:

 ![nav all](https://user-images.githubusercontent.com/78942457/119277874-1a235380-bbf0-11eb-9d8e-7213a36e290c.png)